 Phase IV: Drugs in this phase have qualified for sale on the market after all appropriate forms of testing.
 However, drugs in Phase IV are still tested periodically to locate any long-terms adverse effects in patients, to remain competitive with newer drugs, and to make sure that the drug does not negatively interact with other drugs, foods, or conditions.

 Population: The entire collection of observations to which the study results generalize.
 The study sampling procedures will define the accessible study population.
-Note that the characteristics of the population are called the population “parameters.”
-The population parameters are usually estimated from the “statistics” observed in a sample of the population.

 Primary prevention strategy: Primary prevention aims to reduce the incidence of disease.